facile-it/paraunit/content/documentation.md

 Paraunit detects automatically which coverage driver can use to fetch test coverage data; supported drivers are [ext-pcov](https://github.com/krakjoe/pcov) (only since [1.0.0-beta2](https://github.com/facile-it/paraunit/pull/146) and in conjunction with PHPUnit 8), [xDebug](https://xdebug.org/) and [PHPDBG](https://www.php.net/manual/en/book.phpdbg.php).

-Paraunit checks if `ext-pcov` is installed and uses it as the preferred driver, since it's the fastest; the extensions can remain installed but disabled (`pcov.enabled=0`), since Paraunit will take care of enabling it when launching PHPUnit processes.
+Paraunit checks if `ext-pcov` is installed and uses it as the preferred driver, since it's the fastest; the extensions can remain installed but disabled (`pcov.enabled=0`), and Paraunit will take care of enabling it when launching PHPUnit processes.

-If that's not available, it will try to detect the presence of xDebug; as a last resource, it will use PHPDbg, which should be always available since it's build into PHP core since 5.6.
+If that's not available, it will try to detect the presence of Xdebug; as a last resource, it will use PHPDbg, which should be always available since it's built into PHP core since 5.6.

 If you have issues or random failures when using the `coverage` command, you can try to use the `--parallel 1` option: this executes just one test at a time, but you will still benefit from the process splitting, that will avoid any memory issue.